RamonGilabert/Lights-Backend/README.md

 # Lights Backend

 This is the backend for the Lights project that will be build in NodeJS.
 The link for the server is: [Backend](https://lights-backend.herokuapp.com).

-The server side of the project will provide basic functionality to:

-- `GET` an object called `light` that will contain information about if it's on, off, the intensity and RGB value.
-- `PUT` new information about any of the topics stated above, so intensity, level, etc.

-- The server will also talk with the Raspberry Pi and will get information and post information to the LEDs.
-- The server will also have memory, so you'll be able to program the lights to open and close at a given time.
+Here you can get the basic documentation to talk to the server.

 ## Documentation